hmrc/pillar2-service-guide/source/documentation/submitUKTR.html.md

 #### Duplicate Submissions

 Once a UKTR has been submitted, it cannot be submitted again for the same accounting period.
-The *AmendUKTR* endpoint must be used for any amendments.
+The *Amend UK Tax Return* endpoint must be used for any amendments.

 <a href="figures/duplicate-submissions.svg" target="blank"><img src="figures/duplicate-submissions-sequence.svg" alt="Sequence diagram showing client error on duplicate submission" style="width:520px;" /></a>